chizobavictory/react_ecomerce_mern/README.md

 - Initialize tsconfig.
 - Create .gitignore file to ignore the node_modules

-### Problem Description:
+### Description:
-Create an ecommerce Express application, that makes a CRUD operation (create, read, update, delete) using MongoDB, document and publish your endpoints using postman.
+Built an ecommerce Express application, that makes a CRUD operation (create, read, update, delete) using MongoDB, document and publish your endpoints using postman.
 In this project, you’ll build a basic CRUD (Create, Read, Update, Delete) for an Hotel Listing Application.

+### Features:
+- User must register
+- User must login
+- User must logout
+- User should verify email address
+- User should be able to change password
+- User should be able to add product to cart
+- User should be able to view cart
+- User should be able to remove product from cart
+- User should be able to checkout
+- User should be able to view order history

 ### Requirements:
 IMPLEMENT AUTHORIZATION AND AUTHENTICATION: PROTECT ALL ROUTES.
 ONLY THE LOGGED-IN USERS CAN PERFORM THE FOLLOWING OPERATIONS